sitthykun/smilelog/README.md

 - Improve performance
 - Clean up code

-It's going to change the traditional tracing in another way.\
+Traditional tracing will undergo a change in a different way.\
 What will it assist us:

-1. Showing the colorized log by following the standard color
+1. Displaying the colored log by adhering to the standard colors.
-2. Ignoring any track by reading id in the list
+2. Identifying a track by reading its ID in the list.
-3. Each statement list down with a big span and symbols
+3. Each statement lists down with a big span and symbols
 4. Using a static file to output the content that will be easier
 5. Disable the entire tracing in a second
 6. 5 methods for 5 outputs
 7. Backup file if log start a new date
-8. Separating a new file with a new file name
+8. Separating a new file with a new file name.
 This feature will cover to a specific tracking.
 9. Group the log with specific key(series key)
 10. Able to set maxSize log
-11. Implemented some command with CLI
+11. Implementing some commands with CLI

 It is available on **PyPi** store via https://pypi.org/project/SmileLog/ \
 To Support my work, please donate me via <a class="bmc-button" target="_blank" href="https://www.buymeacoffee.com/sitthykun"><img src="https://cdn.buymeacoffee.com/buttons/bmc-new-btn-logo.svg" alt="Buy me a Pizza"><span style="margin-left:5px;font-size:28px !important;">Buy me a Coffee</span></a>